 [ Amazon ].

-Class Meetings Wednesdays 3:00–4:20, room TBA.
+Class Meetings Mondays 3:00–4:20, Friend 111.
 For exams, exam and assignment preparation and postmortem, and enrichment as appropriate.
 Except for exams and the first meeting, class meetings will normally last less than an hour and are optional.
-The first lecture is a live lecture on Monday, February 4; otherwise we will not meet on Mondays.
+The first meeting is a live lecture on Monday, February 4.
+We will not meet on Wednesdays.

 Online course materials